Ypsonas: History and archaeology

-Ypsonas Municipality has decided to keep the original architecture of the remaining old homes in the old city part of the municipality, by not allowing the building of any elements that are not within the original character of the old village around Saint George church.
+The Municipality has decided to maintain the traditional architecture of old houses within the old city and does not allow the introduction of architectural elements that do not coincide with said style in the proximity of St. George's Church.

-Archaeology for this area is found mainly in its medieval heritage, either the very old homes in the old part of the village where they retain even through renovations their original character.
+Archaeology for this area is found mainly in its medieval heritage, either the very old homes in the old part of the municipality where they retain even through renovations their original character.
 The medieval site of Agios Sylas is known as the main archaeological attraction of the municipality.

-Part of the Ypsonas municipality belongs to the United Kingdom Sovereign Base Areas.
+Part of the Ypsonas municipal district belongs to the United Kingdom Sovereign Base Areas.